The most important thing to keep in mind when talking about the lifespan of solar panels is that they are not going to stop working after that period.

 What Happens to Solar Panels as They Get Older

-Efficiency is the term used to describe how much solar energy is converted into electricity by your solar panels.
-As your solar panels age, they will lose some of their efficiency at a steady rate.
+Solar panel efficiency is the term used to describe how much of the sun’s light is being converted into electricity by your solar panel system.
+As your solar PV system ages, the solar panel efficiency will degrade over time.
+This takes place at a small but steady rate.

-In broad terms, solar panels degrade by about 0.5% of their efficiency each year.
+In broad terms, solar panels’ efficiency degrades by an average of 0.5% each year.
 That means that after 20 years, they will be producing 10% less electricity than they did when you first bought them.
 But that still leaves you with a long time afterwards where they can be producing a lot of electricity.

 It’s worth noting that there are currently around 50,000 homes in Ireland which have solar panels installed, and most of those have been in the past decade.
 So there’s not a lot of data available on their performance towards the end of their anticipated lifespan.